LIVE SESSION (Keynotes & Panel Discussions): TBD

 Over the past 5 years, Dr. Bhandari has published hundreds of peer-reviewed papers across top medical and Orthopaedic journals including New England Journal of Medicine, JAMA, BMJ, CMAJ, and the Journal of Bone and Joint Surgery-American.
 He was recently listed among the top 10 cited orthopaedic surgeons over the past 20 years.
 He currently holds funding from the National Institutes of Health and Canadian Institutes of Health, and US Departments of Defence for large multicenter trials of tibial fracture management.
 To this end, he has received over 25 million dollars in research funding in recent years.

-Dr. Emil H. Schemitsch is a Professor of Surgery at the University of Western Ontario.
+Dr. Emil H. Schemitsch is a Professor of Surgery, and the Chair of the Department of Surgery at the University of Western Ontario.
 A University of Toronto graduate in Medicine, Dr. Schemitsch completed his orthopaedic training at the University of Toronto.
 To broaden his clinical exposure, he trained with world experts at the University of Washington (Harborview Medical Center) and Harvard University.

 Dr. Schemitsch's clinical interests include the management of patients with complex lower extremity fractures, hip and knee reconstruction, and computer assisted surgery.
 Dr. Schemitsch’s research has focused upon the care of patients with musculoskeletal injuries.
 His basic research interests include the systemic response to trauma, gene therapy, biomechanics, bone substitutes, and the stimulation of fracture healing.
 His clinical research interests include computer assisted surgery, clinical trials and outcome studies.
 He has received international recognition for his research efforts.